Ora (mythology): Northern Albanian Ghegs - The Zana

-Southern Albanian Tosks - The Fatia, Mirai and Vitore
+Southern Albanian Tosks - The Fatia, Mira and Vitore

-The Vitore is identified with the Fatia and Mirai in Southern Albanian folk beliefs and folklore.
+The Vitore is identified with the Fatia and Mira in Southern Albanian folk beliefs and folklore.
 The Vitore is a household deity known as the “woman who spins” – spinning out the destiny of each person when they are born.
 The Vitore is often depicted as a golden horned serpent that would provide protection and bring good luck to the family of the house it resides in.

-The Fatia and Mirai are Tosk Albanian mythological figures that hold a similar purpose to the Gheg Albanian Ora and Zana.
+The Fatia and Mira are Tosk Albanian mythological figures that hold a similar purpose to the Gheg Albanian Ora and Zana.
 Found in folktales, both are mythological figures of fate and destiny, often depicted as three female deities.

 Other similar figures

 Greek Fates - The Moirai

 The three fates of Greek Mythology, the Moirai, are represented similarly to the Ora as three goddesses who determine human destiny.
 They are often depicted spinning, measuring, and cutting thread, revealing their control over human life.
 Clotho spun the thread of life determining the destiny of each person, Lachesis measured the thread determining how long one’s life would last, and Atropos cut the thread signifying the end of one’s life.
 The Moirai would determine the fate of each child once they were born, whereas the Ora would wait till the “third night after the child's birth”.